Updated: May 3, 2026 — By North York Guide Team

 — Author, North York Guide

 Practical details: Open 12 PM–2 AM daily (last call 1 AM).
-Parking is in the back — drive just past the restaurant heading north and turn left into the alley behind the building.
-The lot is easy to miss if you don't know it's there.
+The 6034 Yonge (Cummer) location is the original and busiest — parking is in the back via the alley north of the building.
+The 4846 Yonge (Sheppard) location is steps from Sheppard-Yonge Station, and the newer 5211 Yonge location sits between the two.
 Every table gets complimentary egg, corn cheese, lettuce, 5 banchan sides, and soybean stew.
 They have a patio in summer (dog-friendly).
 For groups of 7+, call ahead or email reservations@daldongnaebbq.com.

 Premium Pick Omiwol triple-aged bone-in short rib grilling at the table